How Can a Traffic Ticket Charge Be Beat?

 Typically, Defending a Traffic Ticket Involves Questioning Witnesses In a Way That Raises a Reasonable Doubt of Guilt and Undermines the Theory of the Case Presented By the Prosecutor.
 An Experienced Paralegal Using the Five Step Process Detailed Below May Be Able to Help.

 Understanding How and Why to Get Affordable and Professional Legal Help to Fight Traffic Ticket Charges

-If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
+When charged with a driving offence that alleges violations of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, Stephen Parker Legal Services is available to help guide and help you to:
+H.8, the process involving in fighting the charge can be confusing; however, Stephen Parker Legal Services has the knowledge and experience to guide and help you to:

 - Avoid costly fines and victim surcharges;

 - Avoid costly increases to your insurance rates;

 - Avoid demerit points and the risk of licence suspension; and